kusasalethusithole1/storing-big-data-predict/part_1_overview.md

  - *Stack name*: As done before, use your task name designator as instructed in [Step 1, action 3](#step-1-establishing-prerequisites), e.g. `DEDOREXP-Linux-Instance`.
  - *KeyName*: Choose the name of the EC2 key pair created in [Step 1, action 4](#step-1-establishing-prerequisites), e.g. *DEDOREXP-keypair*.
  - *VPC*: Choose the VPC configured in the initial template (should be tagged with 'DE-Extract' if launched correctly).
- - *Subnet*: Choose the subnet configured in the initial template (should be tagged with 'DE-Extract Data Center Subnet' if launched correctly).
+ - *Subnet*: Choose the subnet configured in the initial template (should be tagged with '2301FTDEDOREXP-Extract Data Center Subnet' if launched correctly).
- - *SecurityGroupIds*: Choose the security group tagged with 'DE-Extract-FileServerSG', as configured in the first template.
+ - *SecurityGroupIds*: Choose the security group tagged with '2301FTDEDOREXP-Extract-FileServerSG', as configured in the first template.
  - *LatestLinuxAmiid*: Leave this as the default value of `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2`.

 Again, this stack will ask for IAM role permission acknowledgement, but won't require any additional configurations.